 It can be difficult to look in the mirror, or admit that a program isn’t optimal.
 Sometimes there are constraints we are forced to work with.
 The SWEEP protocol reignites the curiosity that brought us to this living laboratory in the first place.
 With the collective wisdom of all who have walked these miles we realize that we are not alone, and it’s critical we keep asking “what if”?
 Our communities and our environment deserve no less from us.

 Duncan Watson is a member of the SWEEP Steering Committee.
 He is the Assistant Public Works Director/Solid Waste Manager for the City of Keene, NH.
 Located in southwest New Hampshire Keene has a population of 23,000 that more than doubles during the daytime due to a state college located in the community and several large employers that headquarter in Keene.
 Duncan is also the President of the Board of Trustees of the Northeast Resource Recovery Association- a nonprofit marketing cooperative for recycling commodities and providing technical assistance for municipalities and businesses in New England.

-Rob Watson is the Founder and Co-Chair of SWEEP and is known as the Founder of the LEED Green Building Rating System.
+Rob Watson is the Founder and President of SWEEP.
+He is a Principal at Upland Road LLC and is known as the Founder of the LEED Green Building Rating System.